By Jerry Tardif

 Thunderstorms bring several risks that are dangerous individually and can be even worse together.

-The most obvious risk is lightening.
+The most obvious risk is lightning.

 You can't see it before it arrives.